mertkantaroglu/Awesome-Books/README.md

 # 📖 Conference Project <a name="about-project"></a>

-**This is the Capstone Conference Project in order to show what we have learned so far at HTML, CSS and JS.**
+**This is the Awesome Books Project in order to show what we have learned so far at HTML, CSS and JS.**

 ## 🛠 Built With <a name="built-with"></a>